neerajkhandelwal/logger-vim/README.md

 ```

 Few pointers to note:
-* Log file gets truncated upon closing of the file.
+* Log file gets truncated upon closing any of the php file, while it may be of concern but in general use case(development) it doesn't matter and logs are reproducable.
 * For now only FileType `php` works.